Jacques Benveniste: Benveniste affair

 A member of Benveniste's staff put a homoeopathically diluted remedy through his allergy test, returning a positive result.
-Benveniste began experimenting and in 1988 published a paper in the prestigious scientific journal Nature describing the action of very high dilutions of anti-IgE antibody on the degranulation of human basophils.
+Benveniste began experimenting and in 1988 published a paper in the scientific journal Nature describing the action of very high dilutions of anti-IgE antibody on the degranulation of human basophils.
 Only molecules of water, and no molecules of the original antibody, remained in these high dilutions.
 Benveniste concluded that the configuration of molecules in water was biologically active; a journalist coined the term water memory for this hypothesis.
 Nature printed an editorial titled "When to believe the unbelievable" in the same issue of the journal and attached the following disclaimer to the article: "Editorial reservation: Readers of this article may share the incredulity of the many referees. ...
 There is no physical basis for such an activity. ...
 Nature has therefore arranged for independent investigators to observe repetitions of the experiments."
 The last time such a disclaimer had been added was in 1974 to an article on Uri Geller.

 A week after publication of the article, Nature sent a team of three investigators to Benveniste's lab to attempt to replicate his results under controlled conditions.
 The team consisted of Nature editor and physicist Sir John Maddox, American scientific fraud investigator and chemist Walter W. Stewart, and skeptic and former magician James Randi.
 The team oversaw seven attempts to replicate Benveniste's study.
 Three of the first four attempts turned out somewhat favorable to Benveniste; however the team was not satisfied with the rigor of the methodology.
 Benveniste invited them to design a double blind procedure.
 Before fully revealing the results, the team asked if there were any complaints about the procedure, but none were brought up.
 These stricter attempts turned out negative for Benveniste.
 In response to Benveniste's refusal to withdraw his claims, the team published in the July 1988 edition of Nature.
 Since multiple readings of the samples were closer than statistically expected for the non-double blind tests, the team argued that unintentional bias was the culprit.
 Various other research groups have also failed to replicate Benveniste's results.